It was a weird request. My friend Mary Ann asked if she could borrow some pickle juice. Huh? Who keeps pickle juice?

 Sweet pickled chops

 Arrange four pork chops in a shallow pan and sprinkle with salt.
-Place a slice of onion and a tablespoon of catsup on the top of each.
-Pour 1/2 cup of sweet pickle juice around chops.
-Cover and bake for 1 hour at 350 degrees.
+Place a slice of onion and a tablespoon of ketchup on the top of each.
+Pour 1/2 cup sweet pickle juice around chops.
+Cover and bake for 1 hour at 350 F. Oh, my goodness—you won’t believe how tender and delicious!
 Yum!

 Pour a can of drained, sliced beets into the pickle juice (sweet or dill) and after nine days enjoy delicious pickled beets.